matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------:
-A single yellow checkmark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
+A single yellow check mark next to your balance indicates the zkSync server has processed your transaction and your funds are ready for immediate use. | Two green check marks signal the proof for the block containing your transaction has been produced and submitted to the smart contract on Layer 1.
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/m10.png" width="395">  |  <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/2021-09-update-v2/docs/images/m11.png" width="400">
 </br>

 ## Alternative Withdrawal

-The Alternative Withdrawal tool is used when funds have been sent to an Ethereum address that cannot connect to the [zkSync wallet](https://wallet.zksync.io/).
+The Alternative Withdrawal tool is used when funds have been sent to an account that cannot connect to the [zkSync wallet](https://wallet.zksync.io/).

 1. Check to see if your account qualifies to use the Alternative Withdrawal tool by entering your address on [zkScan](https://zkscan.io/).